ErythroGuild/EasyRollTracker/Readme.md

 - Parses valid plaintext to itemlinks
 - Option to only allow valid itemlinks
 - Tooltip preview of items
+- Option to automatically close rolls after a delay
 - Export logs of all items/rolls onscreen
 - Option to auto-export when history is cleared
 - Resizable window